mtaqi04/SOFE3200-TASK-SCHDULER/notifications/README.md

 ### Purpose
 Implements the send_email() function for local email notifications in the scheduler project.
 Uses mailx or sendmail for sending messages directly within Ubuntu.
+Automatically retries failed email sends up to 3 times, with a 5-second delay between attempts.

 ## 📂 Files Overview
 | File | Location | Description |